Model 1161 - 1:1 ATU Current Balun, 3 - 54 MHz, 5kW

 This is a departure from the normal 1:1 isolation/choke balun and utilizes a bifilar pair designed to maximize inter winding breakdown voltage.
 The balun functions to transform balanced twin lead, ladder line or open wire to unbalanced coaxial feedline while providing high levels of choking impedance to stop common mode currents from entering equipment.
+Use with coaxial fed monoband wire or beam antennas is NOT recommended.

 Cores utilized in this model are optimized for mid to upper HF frequencies.
 See the model 1171 for cores optimized to the lower HF bands.